-The Summer Sensual Days will take place from 22nd to 29th June 2020 in Rovinj, featuring top world artists in over 40 hours of workshops, and beach and pool parties.
+The Summer Sensual Days will take place in June in Rovinj, featuring top world artists in over 40 hours of workshops, and beach and pool parties.

 The Days of Jules Verne takes place in Pazin towards the end of June; the author set part of his novel Matthias Sandorf in locations in Istria, so is celebrated with parts of the book (written in 1885) recreated in traditional costume.

-The 16th Croatian Summer Salsa Festival will run from 29th June to 6th July 2020, bringing together dancers and fans of Latin music in the beautiful setting of Rovinj.
+The 17th Croatian Summer Salsa Festival takes place in early July, bringing together dancers and fans of Latin music in the beautiful setting of Rovinj.
 Daily workshops will teach salsa from beginner right through to advanced levels, with a range of styles of salsa and dance techniques – all taught by some of the top dance instructors in the world!
 In the evenings, dance events will be held in different locations that are open for everyone to participate in.
 Famous Latin bands, DJs and salsa artists will also perform.
 A great dance event in a beautiful location on Croatia’s coast!

 The street art Festival FUC takes place in early July in Labin.

-The Pula Film Festival will be in its 67th year in 2020, making it the oldest festival of its kind in Croatia.
-Held this year from the 18th to 26th July, Croatian and international films are shown at various locations in Pula, including in the stunning amphitheatre (the Arena) in the town.
+The Pula Film Festival will be in its 68th year in 2021, making it the oldest festival of its kind in Croatia.
+Normally held in July, Croatian and international films are shown at various locations in Pula, including in the stunning amphitheatre (the Arena) in the town.

-The 30th Croatia Open ATP tennis tournament will take place from 17th to 26th July 2020 in Umag.
+The 31st edition of the Croatia Open ATP tennis tournament will take place from 16th to 25th July 2021 in Umag.
 A clutch of top men’s players, including some of the best Croatian players, take part.
-Other fun goings on also normally accompany the event (live music, parties and more!), making it quite an eventful tennis tournament to attend!
+Other fun goings-on also normally accompany the event (live music, parties and more!), making it quite an eventful tennis tournament to attend!
 The main stadium there is named after Croatian tennis legend Goran Ivanisevic.

 Organised by the Zagreb Dance Company, the Dance and Non-Verbal Theatre Festival San Vincenti takes place in mid-July featuring contemporary dance performances, physical theatre, mime, circus performances, street art and educational seminars and workshops from both Croatian and international groups.

-Another film event in the region is the well-established and renowned Motovun Film Festival (28th July to 1st August 2020).
+Another film event in the region is the well-established and renowned Motovun Film Festival (normally end of July).
 Although held in a small (but very pretty) hilltop town in inland Istria, the event is considered one of the premier film festivals in Croatia.
 A variety of features from across the world are shown, from documentaries to full-length films.